Lakehouse, Streaming Architecture, Apache Iceberg, Apache Flink, Apache Spark

 Delta Lake: Run

-Hudi: Inline or asynchronous compaction for MoR tables.
+Hudi: Inline or asynchronous compaction for MoR tables, with improved algorithms in 0.15+.

 Partition Management: For time-series streaming data, partition by time (hour/day) to enable efficient pruning and retention.
 Old partitions can be dropped efficiently without scanning the entire table.